The Patriot (2000 film): Plot

-Benjamin's militia ambushes many British patrols and supply caravans, including some of Cornwallis's personal effects and his two Great Danes, and burns bridges and ferries that Cornwallis needs.
-After Benjamin uses a dishonorable and embarrassing ploy to free his captured men, Cornwallis allows Tavington to do everything possible to arrest him.
+Benjamin's militia ambushes many British patrols and supply caravans, including some of Cornwallis' personal effects and his two Great Danes, and burns bridges and ferries that Cornwallis needs.
+After Benjamin uses a ruse de guerre to free his captured men, Cornwallis allows Tavington to do everything possible to arrest him.

 With the aid of Wilkins, a local Loyalist, Tavington has several militiamen's homes burned and their families executed.
 Benjamin's family flees Charlotte's plantation to live in a Gullah settlement with formerly enslaved residents.
 There, Gabriel marries his betrothed, Anne.
 Tavington's brigade raids Anne's town and assembles everyone in the church, including Anne; knowing that they are secretly aiding the militia, he demands the location of their camp.
 Despite one townsperson giving it away, Tavington burns the church, killing everyone inside.
-Upon discovering the tragedy, Gabriel and several other soldiers attack Tavington's encampment, where Tavington kills Gabriel before fleeing.
-Benjamin contemplates desertion, but after seeing the American flag Gabriel repaired, he is reminded of his son's patriotic dedication and decides to rejoin the others.
+Upon discovering the tragedy, Gabriel and several other soldiers attack Tavington's encampment, where Tavington is slightly wounded by Gabriel but kills him before fleeing.
+Benjamin contemplates resignation, but after seeing the American flag Gabriel repaired, he is reminded of his son's patriotic dedication and decides to rejoin the others.

-Benjamin devises a battlefield tactic that uses Cornwallis's pride against him.
-Benjamin's militia joins the Continental Army regiment and confronts Cornwallis's troops at Cowpens.
+Benjamin devises a battlefield tactic that uses Cornwallis' pride against him.
+Benjamin's militia joins the Continental Army regiment and confronts Cornwallis' troops in a climactic battle.
 Benjamin and Tavington engage in personal combat.
 Tavington wounds Benjamin and prepares to deliver the coup de grâce, but Benjamin dodges the attack and impales Tavington, killing him.
 The battle becomes a Continental victory, and Cornwallis retreats.

 Cornwallis is besieged at Yorktown, where his subordinate surrenders to the American and French forces.
-Afterwards, Benjamin returns to his family and discovers that his former militia has rebuilt his homestead in honor of Gabriel's dream of building a new world.
+Afterwards, Benjamin returns to his family and discovers that his former militia is rebuilding his homestead in honor of Gabriel's dream of building a new world.